 A First Aid station will be located on the Festival grounds, next to the Smithsonian Metro station.

 In case of a severe rainstorm, visitors should go inside a museum during visiting hours.
 Summer rainstorms are usually brief, and often the Festival resumes operations within an hour or two.
 In the event of a thunderstorm, the Festival must close.
 Do not remain under a tent or a tree!

 Restrooms and Telephones

 There are outdoor facilities for members of the public, including visitors with disabilities, located near each of the program areas on the Mall.
 Additional restroom facilities are available in the museum buildings during visiting hours.
-Public telephones are available inside the National Air and Space Museum.
+Public telephones are available inside the National Museum of Natural History.